washerrrrrrr/SimpleNES/README.md

 For supported command line options, try
 ```
 $ ./SimpleNES -h
-SimpleNES is a simple NES emulator.
+SimpleNES is a simple NES emulator
-It can run off .nes images.
+It can run .nes images.
                       Set keybindings with keybindings.conf
                       Usage: SimpleNES [options] rom-path
                       Options:
                       -h, --help             Print this help text and exit
                       --mute-audio           Mute audio
                       -s, --scale            Set video scale.
 Default: 3.
                                              Scale of 1 corresponds to 256x240
                       -w, --width            Set the width of the emulation screen (height is
                                              set automatically to fit the aspect ratio)
                       -H, --height           Set the height of the emulation screen (width is
                                              set automatically to fit the aspect ratio)
                                              This option is mutually exclusive to --width
                       -C, --conf             Set the keybindings file's path.
 The default
                                              keybindings file is keybindings.conf.
+                      -p, --nopause          To stop the emulator from pausing on unfocus
+                      -f, --fps              To play with a customised max fps.
+                      -d, --stats            This prints a fps counter on the top left of your screen.
 ```

 Controller